chrsw/kr2/README.md

 Build instructions are embedded in source files or sub-directories.

 This repo contains exercises, original solutions, code snippets, examples, thoughts, etc. related to K&R2.
-The excerpts from the book are mostly left as-is.
-The solutions, helpers and derived code are mostly written in a more modern style (C99) than is found in the book.
+The excerpts are left as close as posssible to the text while still building on a real modern system.

 Most code uses Standard C, Standard C Library (default GCC and GNU Lib C on Ubuntu 20.04), with no other dependencies.
 Some code might use GNU C extensions and should be noted.